-- 1. Remove the boiler's front panel by removing the two screws that secure the panel. - 2.
+- Refer to section "9.2 Electrical Connections" for more information on the boiler's electrical connections. - Refer to section "12.3.8 PC Board DIP Switches" for more information on the boiler's DIP switches. - 1.
+Remove the boiler's front panel by removing the four screws that secure the panel. - 2.
 Locate the PC Board (lower left side of unit). - 3.
 Connect the indirect tank thermistor to the terminals shown below using minimum 18 AWG wiring to the two terminals provided in the enclosure. - 4.
-Ensure Parameter 29 is set to "A" for thermostat control or "b" for thermistor control of the indirect tank. - 5.
+Locate the DIP switches on the PC Board (see below).
+Ensure that DIP switch 3 is in the OFF (default) position (this ensures the boiler will operate the indirect tank recirculation pump connected to the Pump 2 connection). - 5.
+Adjust DIP switch 4 to one of the following: - OFF (default) for thermistor control of the indirect tank - ON for thermostat control on the indirect tank - 6.
 Set parameters 30-35 as appropriate for your application (see the Parameter Settings Table for more information).